 Birth of Hungarian film – The Dance, 1901

 The first directed Hungarian film footage shot with actors introduced the history of dance in 1901.
-The creative animation short film (with English subtitles) uses surviving photographs to bring the lost footage to life:
+The creative animation short film (with English voice-over) uses surviving photographs to bring the lost footage to life:

 The Uránia's interior was first revamped in 1917, to make its halls suitable for film screenings.
 In 1930 it became a UFA Cinema, modelled on the Berlin Universum Film AG.
 In February 1945, the first Budapest screening after World War II was held here, and the film theatre became one of the capital’s favourites again.